How To Know the Chance of SS Genotype with AS Parents

-We break down the chances of having children with Sickle Cell Disease (SCD) when both parents are carriers of the condition ie trait.
+We break down the chances of having children with Sickle Cell Anaemia (SCA) when both parents are carriers of the condition, i.e. trait.
 It is a little technical, but if you want to understand how sickle cells are transmitted, read on.

 Sickle Cell Disease is an inherited blood disease that affects haemoglobin.

 Haemoglobin (Hb) is a protein that exists in our red blood cells that carries oxygen – and we need it to survive.

-Sickle Cell Disease is not caused by an infection or vaccination or curse – it has been clearly proven to be a genetic condition.
+Sickle Cell Anaemia is not caused by an infection or vaccination, or curse – it has been clearly proven to be a genetic condition.

-This means you can only ever get SCD because you were born with 2 genes for the disease that you received from both parents.
+This means you can only ever get SCA because you were born with 2 genes for the disease that you received from both parents.

 Genes carry material (DNA) that determines what you or I become.
 You will find these DNA materials or sequences on chromosomes.

 We have mainly 2 types of chromosomes – sex and non-sex chromosomes.

 The sex chromosomes determine the sex that we become, while the non-sex chromosomes determine everything else.

-The gene of concern in SCD is the Hb S gene.
+The gene of concern in SCA is the Hb S gene.
 It is carried on the non-sex chromosomes.

 SCA is an inherited condition called autosomal recessive.

 This tells us 2 things – Autosome or non-sex chromosome – means having the disease does not depend on the individual’s sex, and recessive means two abnormal or mutated gene copies must be present.

-So, a person who has SCD has inherited 1 abnormal S gene from Mum and 1 abnormal S gene from Dad.
+So, a person who has SCA has inherited 1 abnormal S gene from Mum and 1 abnormal S gene from Dad.

-Having 2 abnormal SS Genes gives them the condition, SCD
+Having 2 abnormal SS Genes gives them the condition Sickle Cell Anaemia, SCA.

 But what is the problem with SCA?

 Essentially having the 2 SS genes means that they form an abnormal type of haemoglobin.

-This is called the sickle haemoglobin because it changes the shape of the red blood cell which carries haemoglobin – from where the disease gets its name.
+This is called sickle haemoglobin because it changes the shape of the red blood cell, which carries haemoglobin – from where the disease gets its name.

 Sickle red cells cannot carry oxygen properly because they have lost the normal disc shape of normal red cells – and they are sticky.